-PDM (Product Data Management) is a technology for managing production data.
+PDM (abbreviation for Product Data Management) is a technology for managing production data.
 With a focus on design, product development can thus be driven forward more efficiently from the design or planning stage through construction and production to sales and service.

 For this purpose, a PDM system manages and informs the entire company about all data arising in the product life cycle and its creation process.

 PDM – properly set up and implemented – increases productivity during the creation, manufacturing and design of products.
 The goal of PDM is to minimize the time and cost of product development while increasing the quality of product development.

 Product data management, formerly also known as engineering data management (EDM), is the foundation for product lifecycle management.

 PLM is a process-oriented, strategic approach aimed at increasing productivity throughout the enterprise.
 The task of PLM is the continuous analysis and optimization of processes throughout the entire product life cycle.
 From market research to profitability to product disposal.
 In this respect, PLM needs entrepreneurial concepts or also consulting services in order to be able to profit from them accordingly.